lammps/lammps/doc/src/Howto_body.rst

 the body particle itself.
 These values are calculated using the current COM and orientation of the body particle.

-For images created by the :doc:`dump image <dump_image>` command, if the *body* keyword is set, then each body particle is drawn as a polygon consisting of N line segments.
-Note that the line segments are drawn between the N vertices, which does not correspond exactly to the physical extent of the body (because the :doc:`pair_style rounded/polygon <pair_body_rounded_polygon>` defines finite-size spheres at those point and the line segments between the spheres are tangent to the spheres).
+The :doc:`dump image <dump_image>` command and its *body* keyword can be used to render body particles.

+For the *nparticle* body style, each body is drawn as a collection of spheres, one for each sub-particle.
+The size of each sphere is determined by the *bflag1* parameter for the *body* keyword.
+The *bflag2* argument is ignored.

+For the *rounded/polygon* body style, each body is drawn as a polygon with N line segments.
+For the *rounded/polyhedron* body style, each face of each body is drawn as a polygon with N line segments.
 The drawn diameter of each line segment is determined by the *bflag1* parameter for the *body* keyword.
 The *bflag2* argument is ignored.

+Note that for both the *rounded/polygon* and *rounded/polyhedron* styles, line segments are drawn between the pairs of vertices.
+Depending on the diameters of the line segments this may be slightly different than the physical extent of the body as calculated by the :doc:`pair_style rounded/polygon <pair_body_rounded_polygon>` or :doc:`pair_style rounded/polyhedron <pair_body_rounded_polyhedron>` commands.
+Conceptually, the pair styles define the surface of a 2d or 3d body by lines or planes that are tangent to the finite-size spheres of specified diameter which are placed on each vertex position.

 ----------